CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 2. Create a CSC project (referred to as Project A) and enable service access for SD Connect.
 Do not add any project members. (link)
 3. Create a second CSC project (referred to as Recipient Project B), enable service access for both SD Connect and SD Desktop, and add the project members.
 4. Log in to SD Connect.
+5. Choose CSC project B in the top left corner.
+6. Copy project B Share ID by clicking **Copy Share ID** next to the project number.
-5. Choose CSC project A in the top left corner.
+7. Choose CSC project A in the top left corner.
-6. Upload data you want to share to a folder (link), locate folder's row and click **Share** on the same row or click **Edit sharing** if you have the folder open.
+8. Upload data you want to share to a folder (link), locate folder's row and click **Share** on the same row or click **Edit sharing** if you have the folder open.
-7. In the new window, input the Share ID of recipient project B and select the permission level **Share via SD Desktop only**.
+9. In the new window, input the Share ID of recipient project B and select the permission level **Share via SD Desktop only**.
 Click **Share**.
-8. Now, all the content within the folder is visible within project B and accessible only through SD Desktop.
+10. Now, all the content within the folder is visible within project B and accessible only through SD Desktop.
 Project members can access and analyse the shared folder content via the virtual desktop.
 However, they cannot export or download files, as all data exports are managed directly by the project manager.

+!!! warning ""

     Please contact us at servicedesk@csc.fi to discuss this option before proceeding.

 ### Data transfer